 For adults with anti-aquaporin-4 (AQP4) antibody-positive neuromyelitis optica spectrum disorder (NMOSD), learn how to prepare for treatment, what you may expect throughout, and tools and resources available to help you manage your disease.

-Stay up-to-date with all recommended vaccinations during treatment with SOLIRIS.
+Stay up to date with all recommended vaccinations during treatment with SOLIRIS.
 Tell your doctor about all the medicines and vaccines you receive.

 SOLIRIS is a treatment that is given by intravenous (IV) infusion.
 Some people visit an infusion center to receive SOLIRIS while others prefer to have a visiting nurse administer their infusion at home.
 The location in which you receive your infusion can depend on your insurance and where you live.
 Contact a OneSource™ Team Member if you have questions.